 Survival gear can be anything from freeze-dried food to generators, so we’ve compiled a list of made in the USA brands specializing in all kinds of disaster and emergency preparedness products.

-Full List of Survival Brands Made in the USA
+Complete List of Survival Brands Made in the USA

 Legacy Food Storage makes freeze-dried emergency food in partnership with Honeyville Grain.
 The manufacturing facilities for this company have the certification to prove they meet the strictest quality standards.
 They source almost every ingredient for their food from suppliers in the US and Canada, although have had to look elsewhere for a few ingredients that are no longer domestically available.
 Their team is super responsive, so if you have any specific ingredient questions, definitely give them a call.